 - Junk apps can drastically reduce your phone’s available storage space.

-- Finally, junk android apps will definitely decrease the user experience by causing your phone to freeze/hang or by displaying unsolicited and irrelevant advertisements.
+- Finally, junk Android apps will definitely decrease the user experience by causing your phone to freeze/hang or by displaying unsolicited and irrelevant advertisements.

 Prevent Your Android From Downloading Junk Apps By Turning Off These Two Settings